CN3ves/Games/GameDesignArtConcepts/3 - World Design for Video Games/Week2_Notes.md

 ### Don't create from the void

-Welcome to Week Two.
- So how do we begin creating a video game world?
+How do we begin creating a video game world?
 Well, first of all, we will have to explore other medias.
 Looking into films, books, paintings, art, movement, your own backyard maybe, and you think that appeals to you that triggers something in your brain.
 It is really fundamental to look at other art practices when you start creating video games.
 You don't create from a void, obviously.
 Video games share many aspects of other arts.
 They offer a sythesis of multiple practices and they benefit from their various efforts.
 Although they quite dramatically different from cinema, literature, theater, comic books, they are drawing from all these practices.

 Then, artists always look at other artists.
- Fumito Ueda, for example, who is Japanese game designer, creator of Ico and Shadow of Colossus, started as a painter.
-He studied in a Japanese art school, and was really inspired by an Italian painter who was painting in between the 19th and 20th century, a Neo-Baroque surrealist artist, Giorgio de Chirico.
+Fumito Ueda, for example, who is Japanese game designer, creator of Ico and Shadow of Colossus, was really inspired by a Neo-Baroque surrealist artist, Giorgio de Chirico.
- If you look at the European and Japanese cover for Ico and some of de Chirico paintings, you will see immediately that the cover for Ico is a direct homage to de Chirico.
 And even though de Chirico is really influential for Fumito Ueda, Fumito Ueda also developed his own visual aesthetic, his own visual world, ambiance, and atmosphere.

 There's always constant appropriation and legacy, this artistic legacy, in term of video game content.
- Look at the ritual wave.
- The ritual look.
- The pixel art in the lo-fi.

 All these video games that are now contemporary - created with new video game engines - are now modern games, but with old school visual style, that we have actually defined because of limitation that we have now using visual purposes.
 Well, all this constant reappropriation in video games exists too in the video game format itself.

 Visual artists work in a broad variety of ways.
 Someone like Moebius, for example, a French comic book artist, who's a really famous comic book artist and painter, also works in the movie industry and became really influential in some really famous Hollywood movies in the 80s, as well as working in video games.
 So if you're an artist, and you look at other practices, it's also the case when you work, let's say as a comic book artist.
 You might also want to expand that and bring it to video game.
 And obviously the way you do it might be quite tricky.
 And that's where we're going.

- Another thing too that may be really important when you start defining your video game world You can look at dance, and other physical art.
+Another thing too that may be really important when you start defining your video game world
- Sports, the way you move.
+  * You can look at dance, and other physical art.Sports, the way you move.
- Think about the sound too, how the game will sound, not just the music.
+  * Think about the sound too, how the game will sound, not just the music.
- Think about how the world must sound like.
+  * Think about how the world must sound like.
 Birds in the trees, wind in the meadow, swords clanging, rockets flying.
 Think about the ambiance, the atmospheric sounds when you're actually just not doing anything in the game at all.
 The world is still living and moving and advancing maybe.
- That's the thing.
- That's the importance of materials, too.
- Think of textures, consistency.
+  * Think of textures, consistency.
 And everything you touch as a play aspect, play object.
 That's really important to stress that play aspect.
 Think about everything you can play with outside video games.

- Look in a real world.
- Look at all the textures and materials that are surrounding you.
- Think of that game.
+Think of that game.A recent game.
- A recent game.
- Tear Away.
 Tear Away is all about this paper world.
 Everything in the game seems made of paper, and for a good reason, it's because everything made in that game was done in paper, in real life concrete paper.
 The fact that the developers made this, it translates perfectly in the game.
 You can feel that playful aspect of playing with paper when you play the game.
 All the game play characteristics and content and visual aspects of the game are transparent in that matter.

 Look at things that have very mundane, repetitive practices around you.
 Look at what triggers attention in your surroundings.
 Again, play with everything.
 Shuffle objects, properties and functions.
 Change the qualities, that is what video game design is all about in the end.

 ### Aesthetics & Gameplay

 Now let's talk about aesthetic and gameplay.
 Two sides of the same coin, basically.
 Things that are going all the way together in video game design.

 So how do you make your gameplay and your aesthetic really complimentary?
- Well, when the world is gameplay itself, like in a recent game, Limbo.
+Well, when the world is gameplay itself, like in Limbo.
 In Limbo, the whole world is in black and white, everything you see is really minimal, is really creepy, scary and terrifying.
 That's the purpose of it.
 You never really know if you're gonna get close to something, if it's not gonna be the leg of a giant spider, who will just kill you right away.
 It's tricky because it tricks your eyes and tricks you in terms of gameplay.

 Well then, you can also think about games where the world is color coded.
 Another example, like in Mirror's Edge.
 In Mirror's Edge you play in the first person and you do this sort of parkour on top of buildings.
 The aesthetic was praised at the time for it's really minimal, clear, and clean aesthetic.
- And, one thing in Mirror's Edge is that everything you could do, everything you knew you could interact with, at different color.
+And, one thing in Mirror's Edge is that everything you could do, everything you knew you could interact with, had different color.
 Everything was becoming pure red and white.
 Something that is actually creating not only an interesting gameplay idea of trying to find your way, not by throwing giant arrows, but just by looking at the colors in the world.
 But also really distinct, a really unique aesthetic.

 Then again, if we think about Tear Away and the way it feels, the ways it looks, the paper properties in Tear Away.
 How you can use different papers, different texture and materials.
 And now you can try to emulate that and see that in the game.

 Video games are tactile.
 No matter how you think about it.
 Not only because you touch a screen.
 They're tactile because there's a feedback.
 You're to think about how you interact with the world.
 If you give the world a look where it's clay, wool, you have to think about how you can use these properties in the gameplay.
 If it's all in clay, will you be able to remodel, to change, and use this clay property?
- Same with wool.
- Is it gonna be soft?
- Are you gonna be able to unravel the world?

 And then, give a really distinct look to your game is really important.
 As important as giving it, a unique feel.
 It's the case with Katamari Damacy game by Keita Takahashi.
- A sculpture.
 In Katamari Damacy you're rolling this giant ball that is gathering, sticking with a lot of objects, items, people, houses, then planets.
 And this ball created by keeping and combining all these aspects and objects, is really happening, there's a feel to it.
 The way the controler is used, by pressing the analog sticks to forward - You would push this ball with your hands. also plays a really important part in Katamari Damacy and the way you feel, moving, rolling actually in that world.
 And if everything looks chaotic and seemingly really unordered, everything is actually really simple and really clear, really visually perfectly defined.

 ### Clockworks

 Now let's think about the inner mechanics of the world.
 What it’s like - all the gears, running around, running inside that world of yours?
 Think about the contrast, the oppositions.
 Is it going to be you against the world or the world against you?
 Is it going to be political?
 Is it going to be factions involved, two different armies, and what side are you going to be?
 Are you going to be able to see the side of the opposite, the enemy?
 A world lived through time, there's a state of affairs, conflicts.
 If it's a brand new world, untouched, are you going to break it?
 Are you going to change it in some way, in some intimate way?
 That is one of the burdens that you can find in a lot of contemporary games.
 Procedurally generated games, all built through algorithms and mathematics.
 When you start a game, it's a completely different game every time.
 Even though you think about games like that, there's layers of time and landmarks.
 You still need to have maybe places that may be the same through time.
 Ancient ruins take cultural legacy in the world, a world that is living through its legends and myth.
 You will have to find maybe points of interest.
  A game like Proteus, for
  example, which is displaying an entirely new world every time you play it.
  An entirely new island, a randomly generated world.